 Healthy Child Care Alabama is a collaborative effort between ADPH and the Alabama Department of Human Resources.
-Services offered by the HCCA Program include child development, health and safety classes, coordinating community services for special needs children, identifying community resources to promote child health and safety and encouraging routine visits for children to their health care providers (medical homes).
-During FY 2009, HCCA's funding was decreased.
-The reduction in funding impacted the HCCA Program by decreased travel and the discontinuation of services to 19 counties by the nine registered nurse consultants.
+Services offered by the HCCA Program include child development, health and safety classes, and coordination of community services for special needs children, identification of community resources to promote child health and safety, and promotion of routine visits for children to their health care providers (medical homes).
+During FY 2010, HCCA Program funding was increased due to funds from the American Recovery and Reinvestment Act of 2009.
+The increase in funding allowed for the expansion of the service area to 52 counties from 42 counties and for more frequent travel to child care providers in rural areas by the nine registered nurse consultants.
+Additionally, the HCCA Program was able to purchase updated curricula on a variety of health and safety topics for use with child care providers, children in child care, and families of children in child care.